artgillespie/OGAtomicSerializedArray/README.md

 Simply add `OGAtomicSerializedArray.m/h` to your project.
 If you want to run the tests in OGAtomicSerializedArrayTests, you'll need the [GHUnit](https://github.com/gabriel/gh-unit) [Cocoapod](http://cocoapods.org).
-*You only need cocoapods to run the test.*
+*You only need cocoapods to run the tests, not to use `OGAtomicSerializedArray` in your project*

 ## Usage